 Hospice and Palliative Medicine Competencies Project

-About a decade ago, the Accreditation Council for Graduate Medical Education (ACGME), www.acgme.org, initiated a major effort to ensure that trainees left programs as competent and prepared physicians.
-This effort, known as the Outcomes Project, led to the adoption in 1999 of language specifying the six general competencies.
-These are the foundation for the practice of medicine.
-Each separate specialty and subspecialty is now in the process of articulating more specific competencies that define the particular specialty or subspecialty.
+More than a decade ago, the Accreditation Council for Graduate Medical Education (ACGME) initiated a major effort to ensure that trainees left programs as competent and prepared physicians.
+This effort, known as the Outcome Project, led to the adoption in 1999 of language specifying the six general competencies.
+Since then, ACGME has instituted its Next Accreditation System, an outcomes-based accreditation process through which the doctors of tomorrow will be measured for their competency in performing the essential tasks necessary for clinical practice in the 21st century.

 Ways to Use the HPM Competencies and Measurable Outcomes